Codecademy/docs/content/sklearn/concepts/linear-regression-analysis/linear-regression-analysis.md

   - 'paths/machine-learning'
 ---

-In sklearn,**Linear Regression Analysis** is a technique for simulating the relationship between a dependent variable and one or more independent variables.
-In simpler terms, it can use it to predict the value of one variable based on the value of another, assuming a linear relationship between them.
+In sklearn, **Linear Regression Analysis** is a machine learning technique used to predict a dependent variable based on one or more independent variables, assuming a linear relationship.

 In simple linear regression, we predict the dependent variable `Y` using a single independent variable `X`, fitting the data to a straight line, often called as the `regression line`.
 The equation for the line is: